dhan4043/haskell-profile/README.md

 # haskell-profile

-Personal website built with Haskell and Hakyll.
+My personal website built with Haskell, Hakyll, and TailwindCSS.